neburtron/Lord-Game/README.md

 ## Instalation Instructions

 Necessary to run core project functionalities:
 - Access to LLM VIA OpenAI API.
-You CAN'T use ChatGPT, you need the API.
+You CAN'T just use ChatGPT, you need to go through the API.
-If you don't want to pay them, you can imitate an OpenAI server W LM Studio for a local LLM model.
+If you don't want to pay them, you can imitate an OpenAI server W LM Studio on a local device, with a local LLM model.
 (other LLM software probably has similar features)